kristinemlarson/gnssrefl/README.md

 to allow reflections from), and which frequencies you want to use, and various quality control metrics.
 Right now the default frequencies are GPS L1 and L2C and a peak to noise ratio of 2.7 is set.
 This is fine for water, but I would suggest higher for snow (3.5).
 GPS L5 provides excellent data, but very few geodesists track it, so it is not currently a default.
-The fiel will be put in
+The output file will be put in
 $REFL_CODE/input/p101.json.
 You should look at it to get an idea of the kinds of inputs the code will be using.

 You can edit the json file directly, or you can set some of the parameters from the command line.
 For example, if you only want to use elevation angles between 5 and 10 degrees:

 *make_json_input p101 41.692 -111.236 2016.1 -e1 5 -e2 10*